pranampagi/crypto_pipeline/README.md

 market data from the **CoinGecko API**, processing it through a **Bronze → Silver → Gold** medallion architecture using **PySpark**, and serving analytics via a **Snowflake** star schema.

-Built to align with the **KPI Partners Data Engineer I** role requirements.

 ---